Lisa Rinna

-Lisa Rinna (born July 11, 1963) is an American actress, television personality and model.
+Lisa Rinna (born July 11, 1963) is an American actress, television personality, author, and model.
 She portrayed Billie Reed on the NBC daytime soap opera Days of Our Lives and Taylor McBride on Fox's television drama Melrose Place.
-Between 2014 and 2022, Rinna starred on Bravo's reality television series The Real Housewives of Beverly Hills.
-Other television credits include being a contestant on NBC's The Celebrity Apprentice and ABC's Dancing with the Stars, as well as guest-starring roles on Entourage, Veronica Mars, Community, The Middle, and American Horror Stories.
+Between 2014 to 2022, Rinna starred on Bravo's reality television series The Real Housewives of Beverly Hills.
+Other television credits include being a contestant on NBC's The Celebrity Apprentice, ABC's Dancing with the Stars, and Peacock's The Traitors, as well as guest-starring roles on Entourage, Hannah Montana, Veronica Mars, Community, The Middle, and American Horror Stories.
 Rinna made her Broadway debut in Chicago as Roxie Hart in June 2007.

 She was the host of Soapnet's talk show Soap Talk (2002–2006), for which she earned four Emmy nominations for Outstanding Talk Show Host.
-Rinna has written three books: Starlit; The Big, Fun, Sexy Sex Book; and Rinnavation.
+Rinna has written four books: the self-help and lifestyle book Rinnavation: Getting Your Best Life Ever (2009); the novel Starlit (2010); the sexual health guide The Big, Fun, Sexy Sex Book (2012); and the memoir You Better Believe I'm Gonna Talk About It (2026).
 Her other ventures include a fashion line for QVC named The Lisa Rinna Collection, the cosmetics collection Rinna Beauty, and the beverage company Rinna Wines.

 Early life

-Lisa Deanna Rinna was born July 11, 1963, in Newport Beach, California, to Lois Irene (née DeAndrade) and Frank Rinna.
+Lisa Deanna Rinna Hamlin was born July 11, 1963, in Newport Beach, California, to Lois Irene (née DeAndrade) and Frank Rinna.
 She is of Portuguese and Italian descent.
-Before Lisa's birth, her mother was brutally attacked by American serial killer David Carpenter, who she had worked with.
+Before Lisa's birth, her mother was brutally attacked by American serial killer David Carpenter, with whom she had worked.
 Lois was saved by a military police officer, who followed Carpenter's car after it went in a prohibited area.
 When Lisa was seven, her older half-sister Laurene died.
 During that same year, her family relocated to Medford, Oregon, when her father was transferred there for job-related reasons, and she spent the remainder of her childhood there.
-Rinna graduated from Medford Senior High School in 1981.
+Rinna graduated from North Medford High School in 1981.

 Career

-1981–1991: Career beginnings
+1984–1999: Career beginnings and early work in soap opera

 After graduating from high school, Rinna moved to San Francisco to pursue a career as a model.
 She started her career by appearing in commercials and believed she obtained her SAG card "doing a Mervyn's commercial".
 At age 21, Rinna appeared in the music video for John Parr's single "Naughty Naughty," as the passenger in Parr's car.
 Rinna later made her television debut appearing as the girlfriend of Jason Bateman's character in several episodes of The Hogan Family in 1990.